ben-sanati/HackAI-22/README.md

 The aim of this hackathon was to process data about organized events and online flight query volumes to determine the events that lead to a spike in flight requirements, thus informing airlines about when flights should be scheduled.

-An overview of our teams solution to the problem is given in the [powerpoint presentation](./HackAI.pptx)
+An overview of our teams solution to the problem is given in the [presentation](./HackAI.pptx), with a slightly more detailed overview given below.

 ***We have been asked to not publish the data and we respect Cirium's request.
 All references to the dataset have been expunged.***